5 Most Common Mistakes That Can Ruin Your Transmission

 One of the most common mistakes drivers make is shifting gears on their automatic transmission before their vehicle comes to a complete stop.

-In a vehicle equipped with an automatic transmission, if you move the gearshift into park or reverse while it is still driving it will grind and chip the gear teeth inside the transmission.
+In a vehicle equipped with an automatic transmission, if you move the gearshift into the park or reverse while it is still driving it will grind and chip the gear teeth inside the transmission.
 Once the gears are worn down, you’ll begin to notice serious problems such as shaking, shuttering, and trouble accelerating.

 2) Using the Wrong Transmission Fluid